Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 Now that we've talked about the minimum requirements for sequencer, we move on to soft-confirmations.

-One of the biggest selling points of rollups today is the ability to tell users the outcome of the tranaction instantly.
+One of the biggest selling points of rollups today is the ability to tell users the outcome of the transaction instantly.
 Under the hood, this experience is enabled by giving a single trusted sequencer a "lock" on the rollup state.
 Because he holds the lock, the sequencer can run a local simulation to determine the exact effect of a transaction _before_ he posts it on the DA layer.